Tips for the Best Vilnius City Break Trip 2024/25

-Pro travel tip: Seeing no trees along the streets usually means you’re in the oldest part of the town you’re visiting.
+Pro travel tip: Seeing no trees along the streets usually means you’re in the oldest part of Vilnius.
 The further you go away from the centre (that can be a street or a block) means you’re entering a newer part of the city where you’ll find trees.
-Building wider streets lined with trees and buildings, was the style often implemented during the 18th and 19th centuries when many of the major cities were expanded and improved.
+Building wider streets lined with trees and buildings was often implemented during the 18th and 19th centuries when many major cities were expanded and improved.
 Now you know.

 Vilnius attractions: What to do in Vilnius Old Town

 One of the best ways to explore Vilnius Old Town is to walk around and immerse yourself in the city’s architectural heritage.
-Lithuania has a very long and interesting history, and you can find traces of it as you walk around.
+Lithuania has a very long and interesting history.
+You can find traces almost everywhere as you walk around.
 From its time as the Grand Dutchy of Lithuania and the Polish-Lithuanian Commonwealth to centuries under various ruling powers, including the Russians, Prussians and Germans.

 After WWII, Lithuania became part of the Soviet Union for the next few decades and finally regained its independence in 1991 and joined the European Union.
 Today, you can immerse yourself in the city’s cultural scene celebrating Lithuanian culture, art and history.

-The Vilnius Cathedral and the Bell Tower occupy a prominent space on the square.
+The Vilnius Cathedral and the Bell Tower occupy prominent space on the square.
 Both are great examples of neoclassical architecture.
-At first glance, the church, with its bright white facade and entrance flanked by six columns, looks more like a museum or some former-palace-turned-government building.
-Take a tour of the cathedral crypts to learn more about some of Lithuania’s prominent historical figures.
+At first glance, the church, with its bright white facade and entrance flanked by six columns, looks more like a museum or some former palace turned government building.
+Tour the cathedral crypts to learn more about some of Lithuania’s prominent historical figures.

-Gediminas Tower is one of the most recognizable symbols of Vilnius.
-It’s located on a hill overlooking the city, with a stunning panorama of the Old Town and modern Vilnius.
+Gediminas Tower is one of Vilnius’s most recognizable symbols.
+It’s on a hill overlooking the city, with a stunning panorama of the Old Town and the modern Vilnius City Centre.
 The hill is where Grand Duke Gediminas built a castle in the 14th century after he dreamt of a howling iron wolf.
 If you visit the Palace of the Dukes, you can find a miniature reconstruction of the castle in those days.

 Founded in 1579, Vilnius University is one of Europe’s oldest and most prestigious universities.
-As it took several centuries to complete, you can see different types of architecture in the complex, including Gothic, Renaissance, Baroque and Classicist.
-There is also an old observatory, a 16th-century library and a bell tower.
-When I visited, there was nobody around, which also allowed me to admire the stunning courtyard and imagine what being a student here must be like.
+The complex, which took several centuries to complete, features different types of architecture, including Gothic, Renaissance, Baroque and Classicist.
+It also includes an old observatory, a 16th-century library and a bell tower.
+I visited the campus in winter and summer, and it was charming both times.

-The Gate of Dawn is a beautiful Baroque gate that dates back to the 16th century and is the only remaining gate of the old fortifications.
-It’s quite a site when you come upon it, as it’s immediately clear if it’s a church or a decorated archway.
-A revered Catholic icon of the Virgin Mary is displayed over the archway, which people can access by climbing a stone staircase.
+The Gate of Dawn is a beautiful Baroque gate dating back to the 16th century.
+It is the only remaining gate of the old fortifications.
+It’s quite a sight when you come upon it, as it’s immediately clear if it’s a church or a decorated archway.
+A revered Catholic icon of the Virgin Mary is displayed over the archway, which you can access by climbing a stone staircase.

 The Presidential Palace is a beautiful neoclassical building in the heart of Vilnius.
 It’s the official residence of the president of Lithuania and a great place to admire the city’s architecture and learn about the country’s political history.
 The palace once hosted famous visitors like King Louis XVIII, Napoleon and Tsar Alexander I.